jan-miksik/crypto-guide/README.md

 # About

-So far, this project are basically my notes on a few crypto topics I’m interested in.
+The main goal of this website is gathering usefull links around crypto.
+At the moment the site is pretty much a work in progress.
 Any feedback, support and contributions are very welcome.
-At the moment the site is pretty much a work in progress.